unisonweb/unison/unison-src/transcripts/diff.md

       see todo in the code
 - [ ] Things look screwy when the type signature doesn't fit and has to get broken up into multiple lines.
 Maybe just disallow that?
+- [ ] add tagging of propagated updates to test propagated updates output
+- [x] adding an alias is showing up as an Add and a Copy; should just show as Copy
+- [ ] removing one of multiple aliases appears in removes + moves + copies section
+  - maybe: anything that's the target of a Move should be filtered out of Removes

+      Removes:

+        22. ability X2 a1 a2

+      Moves:

+        23. X2     =>     24.
+X'

+      Copies:

+        25. X  ┐   =>     26.
+X'
+        27. X2 ┘

+  what about:

+    Renames:

+      23. X  ┐  =>  + 24.
+X'
+      25. X2 ┘      - 26.
+X2

+  and then "Removes" would mean: the reference no longer exists in the namespace

+- [ ] some overlapping cases between Moves and Copies^